1976–77 Phoenix Roadrunners season

 The 1976–77 Phoenix Roadrunners season was the third and final season of the Phoenix Roadrunners in the World Hockey Association (WHA).
 The Roadrunners finished sixth in the Western Division and did not qualify for the playoffs.

+Their worst loss was an 11-3 defeat to the Québec Nordiques on October 26 when Réal Cloutier tied a WHA record with five goals in a single game.

+The team announced their departure from the WHA in April shortly before the end of their season.
+They won their last WHA home game on April 6, 1977.